illinois-cs241/illinois-cs241.github.io/_posts/2016-02-05-text-editor.md

 This will **OVERWRITE** line 3 with "I like cats!".

 ### append command
-"append" will APPEND it's argument to the end of a line.
+"a" will **APPEND** it's argument to the end of a line.
 For example, if line three contained "I like cats!", then the user ran this command:

 {% highlight bash %}